Is PS4 or Xbox more powerful?

-PS4 has a distinct advantage with faster 8GB GDDR5 memory, while Xbox One went with the slower bandwidth of the 8GB DDR3 variety.
+Both the PS4 and PS4 Pro have a distinct advantage with faster 8GB GDDR5 memory, while both the original Xbox One and the Xbox One S went with the slower bandwidth of the 8GB DDR3 variety.
 But, wait, there's more to it.

 Neither system allocates all of that RAM to game developers - some is reserved to run their operating systems.